-- A Doctor is explaining the use of a bottle of testing tablets to a lady patient.
-The Royal District Nursing Service (RDNS) Sister is holding testing equipment; i.e. the eye dropper and test tube in the receptacle, in her hands, and is observing the Doctor's instructions to the lady.
+A Medical Student is explaining the use of a bottle of testing tablets to a lady who is a patient of RDNS.
+The Royal District Nursing Service (RDNS) Sister is holding testing equipment; i.e. the eye dropper and test tube in the receptacle, in her hands, and is observing the Medical Student giving instructions to the lady.
 The photograph is taken in the lady's home.